Borderlander103/100-days-of-code/log.md

 **Thoughts:** Mixed.
 Overwhelming to have so many files, folders, and lines of code.
 It's not all completely indecipherable for me, so that is good.
 More, particularly of the files/folders make sense to me now.

+---

+### Day 21: October 2, 2018

+**Today's Progress:** Worked on scraping some web data w/ Jsoup.

+**Thoughts:** Made some progress, but I think all the requirements to do this in an app are beyond my ability at this point.